OceanCodes/fechallenge/README.md

 3. Display a list of **users** using the list component.
 A user item should include all fields, but `id`.
 Use a design library that offers react components to style the list.

-**Note:** You can use external libraries such as [react-virtualized] (https://github.com/bvaughn/react-virtualized) for virtualization and infinite scroll.
+**Note:** You can use external libraries such as [react-virtual](https://github.com/tannerlinsley/react-virtual), [react-window](https://github.com/bvaughn/react-window), or [react-virtualized](https://github.com/bvaughn/react-virtualized) for virtualization and infinite scroll.

 ## Task - Advanced (if you're bored)
 * Add a second list of **reviewers** to the app reusing the component and reducer you've created in **Task 1**.